 - Poelmans, S., & Wessa, P. (2013).
 A Constructivist Approach in an e-Learning Environment for Statistics, Interactive Learning Environments status: accepted.

-- Wessa, P. Poelmans, S., Holliday, I. (accepted for publication in 2013), Analysis of Constructivist, Network-Based Discourses Analysis: Concepts, Prospects, and Illustrations, In (Eds.).
+- Wessa, P. Poelmans, S., Holliday, I. (2013), Analysis of Constructivist, Network-Based Discourses Analysis: Concepts, Prospects, and Illustrations, In (Eds.).
 Innovative Methods and Technologies for Electronic Discourse Analysis

 You can contact me through e-mail: patrick at wessa dot net